minireference/structure-api/docs/about.md

 -----
 Every content-based website and mobile app needs a way to display, link to, and organize categories of content that are accessible.
-A first click on a category usually takes the user to a "list view" for the category, from where the user can click through to the "detail page" of the content item.
+A first click on a category usually takes the user to the "list view" for the category, from where the user can click through to the "detail page" of the content item.
 The structure of the website is usually represented as a hierarchy of subfolders.
 This works well enough, but I think we can do better.